muhammedshamil8/mobile-store/README.md

 - step 7: add new page for details of product
 - step 8: add image upload/remove/edit option
 - step 9: Finally Completed The project ;
+- step 10: modified by lots of ideas

 ## Test demo locally
 ```sh